scalabli/quo/docs/unicode-support.rst

     does not figure out the encoding.
 In that case, the Unicode string will contain error bytes encoded as surrogate escapes.

-*   When dealing with files, Click will always use the Unicode file system API by using the operating system's reported or guessed filesystem encoding.
+*   When dealing with files, Quo will always use the Unicode file system API by using the operating system's reported or guessed filesystem encoding.
 Surrogates are supported for filenames, so it should be possible to open files through the :class:`File` type even